JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 particle_kwargs = pkwargs, orbit_kwargs = okwargs,
 savefigs = true, savename = sname)

-#use gifmaker.me to merge all figures into one .gif
+# use gifmaker.me to merge all figures into one .gif
+# in a future upadte, automatic support will be added
 ```